metidev/jumpy-game/README.md

 ## 🐸 About the Game
 Ninja Frog is a 2D pixel art platformer where you control a ninja frog!
 Jump, run, and navigate through levels using either the arrow keys or `WASD`.
+The game includes two unique levels with different maps.
+Collect cherries to earn points and progress!

 ## 🎮 How to Play
 - Move: `Arrow Keys` or `WASD`